Hearing / hearing loss

 I feel my hearing is being affected by wax-how can I get the wax removed?

-Please use olive oil drops every night for a week and then see your GP to request them to remove the wax.
+Please use olive oil drops every night for at least 10 days and then contact your GP surgery to request for them to remove the wax.
 They will select the appropriate method of wax removal.
+Please note, not all GP surgeries offer this and another option is Private Microsuction.